 STORAGE: Honey-Sage syrup can be stored in the refrigerator in a tightly sealed jar for up to a week. **Can be made as a traditional Honey-Sage drink/tea (once warmed) with additional sage leaves OR enjoyed as this mocktail recipe.

-SWEETENER: Instead of Agave, you can always use pure cane sugar or maple syrup to sweeten.
+SWEETENER: Instead of honey, you can always use organic cane sugar or maple syrup to sweeten.

 LEMON: Instead of using lemon juice, you can always use lime juice as a substitute.